stacks-network/docs/_org/explore.md

    ![](images/names.png)

    The **Names** page lists all the names (users or organizations) that are registered on the Stacks blockchain.
 There are over 77 thousand names on this list!
 So, you likely do not want to scroll down the page looking for yours.
-You can search for a known name, try searching for the `moxiegirl.id.blockstack` name.
+You can search for a known name, try searching for the `meepers.id.blockstack` name.

-3. Place your cursor in the search bar in the right hand corner and type `moxiegirl.id.blockstack` and then press return.
+3. Place your cursor in the search bar in the right hand corner and type `meepers.id.blockstack` and then press return.

    The explorer looks for the name and then loads the information for it.
 You should see this result: